Gdansk Pomeranian, Poland Travel Guide

 A well-maintained zoo featuring a range of animals and specific children's areas.

-Explore marine life from around the world, located a short journey from Gdańsk.
+Explore marine life from across the globe, located a short journey from Gdańsk.

 Offers immersive shows about space and astronomy, suitable for older children.